 Citizen Science at the Barataria Preserve in Marrero

-For students: Field trips featuring citizen science projects are available at the Barataria Preserve.
+- Field trips featuring citizen science projects are available at the Barataria Preserve.
 Programs are designed for grades 4-12 with Next Generation Science Standards and Louisiana Student Standards in mind.
 Students learn about preserve history and the importance of Louisiana's wetlands; groups also participate in real-life conservation and environmental issues through hands-on research projects.
 Field trips are free; subject choices are water quality testing and seasonal life cycle monitoring.
 To schedule a field trip, call 504-689-7611 ext.
 14 or email the park

 For adults (ages 16 and up):